The genocide of the Tutsi in Rwanda

 The speed and scale of the murders partly explain the lack of reaction in the country where the actions that are then carried out relate more to rescue, including by Hutu hostile to genocide, than to armed resistance.

-In this regard, the defection of the international community was catastrophic.
-Disqualified by its support for the regime of the Hutu president, Juvenal Habyarimana, France withdrew its forces in 1993.
+In this respect, the defection of the international community has been catastrophic.
+Disqualified by its support for the regime of Hutu president Juvenal Habyarimana, France withdrew its forces in 1993.

 The involvement of the civilian population

-Unlike the genocide of the Jews, the killing of the Tutsi is not concentrated in specific sites such as extermination camps.
-The planned assassination takes place in the space of everyday life.
-From 7 April 1994, barriers were erected at all the strategic hubs, in Kigali the capital, and then throughout the country.
+Unlike the genocide of the Jews, the killing of the Tutsis is not concentrated in specific sites such as extermination camps.
+The planned assassination takes place in the space of daily life.
+From 7 April 1994, barriers were erected at all strategic crossroads, in the capital Kigali, and then throughout the country.

-Holders of an identity card marked 'Tutsi' are slaughtered on the spot.
-The involvement of the civilian population in the massacres is one of the striking features of genocide.
+Holders of an identity card marked "Tutsi" are shot on the spot.
+The involvement of the civilian population in the massacres is one of the defining features of the genocide.

 Grouped in small groups, called ibitero, the murderers include young men as well as women and even children.

-On 4 July 1994, the military victory of the Rwandan Patriotic Front, created by the Tutsi in 1987, marks the end of the massacres, and the beginning of a civil and moral reconstruction that involves the trial of those responsible for the genocide, not only the executors.
+On July 4, 1994, the military victory of the Rwandan Patriotic Front, created by the Tutsi in 1987, marks the end of the massacres and the beginning of a civil and moral reconstruction that goes through the trial of those responsible for the genocide, and not only the executors.

 The Shoah Memorial dedicated an exhibition to the genocide of the Tutsi in Rwanda from 11 April to 5 October 2014.